29 Time Saved by AI Productivity Tools Statistics

 2. Employees save nearly an hour daily with AI tools

-SAP research confirms employees save 52 minutes daily, translating to nearly five hours weekly.
-This time reclamation comes from automating repetitive tasks, accelerating information retrieval, and eliminating manual data entry.
+SAP research finds employees save 52 minutes daily, which works out to nearly five hours a week.
+Those minutes come back from automating repetitive tasks, finding information faster, and skipping manual data entry.

 3. Majority of employees actively save time using AI